Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Dataset Specification and Tools

 \section{Dataset Specification and Tools}

-This section first describes our proposed dataset specification, including the variables it represents and its file format, and then summarizes the software we developed to work with compatible datasets.
-The design decisions behind this specification are the result of a series of focus group sessions where the authors of the paper participated.
+This section first describes our proposed dataset specification, including the variables it represents and its file format, and then summarizes the software we developed to work with this and compatible datasets.